mort666/veracode-api/README.md

 About
 -----

 This Gem puts a wrapper around the Veracode API to allow access to API functionality to view reports, perform uploads and administer accounts.

+This gem is not used as part of packaging for a Veracode scan of a Ruby on Rails application.

 How to use it
 -------------